Police: Malta man stole over $250,000 while working for Moreau business

 MOREAU — A Malta man was arrested on Thursday after police said he stole over $250,000 while working as the chief financial officer for Hillman Companies in Moreau.

-Thomas J. Jaronski, 69, of 3 Plum Poppy South, is accused taking the money during a period from September 2012 through May 2021, according to a news release from the Saratoga County Sheriff’s Office.
+Thomas J. Jaronski, 69, of 3 Plum Poppy South, is accused of taking the money during a period from September 2012 through May 2021, according to a news release from the Saratoga County Sheriff’s Office.

 Saratoga County Sheriff’s Capt.
 Jeff Brown said over $200,000 was diverted from the company accounts into Jaronski’s personal bank account.